luisarizmendi/openshift-edge-demos/demos/placement/doc/00-preparation.md

 ![](images/bootstrap-demo-wait.gif)

-Once the setup is complete, you can proceed with the demo steps.
+Once the setup is complete, you can [proceed with the demo steps](01-demo-steps.md)